Although the school year is coming to an end, you may already

 The second assignment varied depending on the comprehension skill focus.
 For example, to show their understanding of the main character's traits, students made character trait maps using a graphic organizer.
 As seen in the above example, students were asked to determine the traits of the main character and provide proof from the book.
 Other skills such as identifying the setting and summarizing were also assigned.

-I am happy to say that revising my independent reading program resulted in better book selections, reading skills improvement, and students' enjoyment for reading!
+I am happy to say that revising my independent reading program resulted in better book selections, reading skills improvement, and students' enjoyment of reading as a pastime!

 If interested in utilizing the Pirate Independent Reading Challenge for the next school year, you can download a FREEBIE from my TpT store that will help you with the implementation.
 Click the picture below for a direct link to this product.